ak-k13579/drag-drop-playground/README.md

 # 🧩 Drag-and-Drop Playground

-A simple and beautiful React application for creating a visual playground with drag-and-drop functionality using **jQuery** and styled using **Tailwind CSS**.
+A simple and beautiful React js application for creating a visual playground with drag-and-drop functionality using **jQuery** and styled using **Tailwind CSS**.

 This app allows users to drag **Text**, **Image**, and **Shape** elements from the sidebar into the playground, reposition them, and edit their properties.